akester/custom-debian-iso/README.md

 # Custom Debian Image

 This is an example of a custom, fully-automated Debian installation ISO.
+More details are on my [blog post](https://aikester.com/2021/custom-debian-iso/).

 ## Building This ISO